Marie Skammelsen: 2016

 Skammelsen became the Danish Junior Champion in the all-around in April.
 She claimed additional titles on the vault and floor too.

 In May, she travelled to Reykjavik, Iceland for the 2016 Nordic Championships.
 At the championships, she was crowned the junior Nordic all-around champion.
 She also captured Junior Nordic titles on vault and floor, in addition to medals on the remaining two events.

 A month later, in June, she journeyed to Bern for the 2016 European Artistic Gymnastics Championships.
 The qualification round saw Skammelsen advance to the all-around final in one of the final qualification spots.
 She also qualified to the vault event final, taking the seventh place in the quota.
 In the all-around final, Skammelsen finished twentieth in the field of twenty-four.
 Soon after, she participated in the vault final where she over-performed to a finish of fourth place.

-2020–present: Senior career
+2017–present: Senior career

-Skammelsen becomes a senior gymnast in 2017, and has openly set her immediate sights on participating at the 2017 Artistic Gymnastics World Championships in Montreal, Quebec, Canada.
-Her more long-term goal is to make the 2020 Summer Olympics in Tokyo, Japan – a participation from Skammelsen in these games would be the first of any Danish gymnast since 1976.